linee64/cubick.ai/cursor-logs.md

-## 2025-12-20 13:05 - Fix Missing Import
+## 2025-12-20 13:30 - Fix Syntax Error in i18n

 ### Context
-User encountered a "useMemo is not defined" error after the previous update.
+User reported a `vite-error-overlay`.
+Found a syntax error in `src/lib/i18n.tsx` where the `enDict` object was closed prematurely, causing subsequent properties to be outside the object.

 ### Changes
-- **Updated `src/components/AICoach.tsx`**:
+- **Updated `src/lib/i18n.tsx`**:
-  - Added `useMemo` to the React imports.
+  - Removed the premature closing brace `};` and ensured correct comma separation for the new motivational quotes keys.
+  - Verified build passes successfully.